hyperledger/besu/CODE_OF_CONDUCT.md

 - Developers
 - Member representatives
 - Staff members
-- Anyone from the Public partaking in the Hyperledger work environment (e.g. contribute code, comment on our code or specs, email us, attend our conferences, functions, etc)
+- Anyone from the public partaking in the Hyperledger work environment (e.g. contribute code, comment on our code or specs, email us, attend our conferences, functions, etc)

 ### Respect